Marvellous mountains you can climb in one day

 Table Mountain, Cape Town, South Africa

 This flat-topped mountain has graced many a Cape Town postcard.
 The peak is at a lofty 3,563 feet (1,086m) and there are numerous trails to the top.
-Pick between half-day and full-day hikes but be aware that although the half-day hikes can be as short as just under two miles (3km), they do tend to be rather steep.
-Opt for a more leisurely full-day route, which is still only three miles (4.8km), to savour the finest views.
+Pick between half-day and full-day hikes, but be aware that although the half-day hikes can be as short as two miles (3km), they tend to be rather steep.
+Opt for a more leisurely full-day route, which is still only three miles (4.8km), and incorporates plenty of stops to savour the finest views.

 Table Mountain, Cape Town, South Africa

 Pass through the jungle-esque Skeleton Gorge on your way up the mountain.
 Or take the more challenging Kasteelspoort route along the jagged Twelve Apostles cliffs, and you’ll be rewarded with a seemingly death-defying photo opportunity at the Diving Board rock formation.
 Want a lift down?
-Take the Table Mountain Cable Car.
+Take the Table Mountain Aerial Cableway.

 Check out the world's most beautiful remote mountain cabins